Bruce Guenin, Assoc. Technical Editor

 - Simplification Method #3: represent trace layers by a plane.
 Plane thickness = trace thickness.
 Plane effective thermal conductivity = Factor x thermal conductivity of copper.
 Factor is calculated as in Method #2.
 The thermal conductivity of the dielectric between the inner plane and the top plane = Factor2 x thermal conductivity of the dielectric.
 Factor2 = trace width/trace pitch.

 The results of the calculations are detailed for all configurations in Table 2.
 The values of T,max for the 35 µm configurations are all higher than the corresponding ones for the 70 µm configurations, as expected.
 The values of T,max calculated using Method #1 are all higher than those calculated with the other methods.
-This should not be a surprise, since Table 1 indicates that the % copper averaged over the entire PCB surface is much lower that that calculated for the parallel trace region.
+This should not be a surprise since Table 1 indicates that the % copper averaged over the entire PCB surface is much lower than that calculated for the parallel trace region.
 For example, for configuration 3a and 3b, the % copper averaged over the parallel region is 75%, whereas the % copper averaged over the entire PCB is only 16.7%.

 Methods #2 and 3 yielded values of T,max that are much closer to the exact values.